Akwa United F.C.: 2018–19: Abridged league

-Official team photo of Akwa United for the 2018–19 NPFL

 Akwa United management signed former Abia Warriors and FC Ifeanyi Ubah coach, Rafael Everton to lead the team in the abridged 2018–19 NPFL, following the departure of coach Abdullahi Maikaba to Plateau United at the conclusion of the 2017–18 season.

 The Brazilian tactician became the third foreigner after Cameroonian Emmanuel Deutsch and Belgian Maurice Cooreman to handle Akwa United in its 22-year-old history.

 Twelve new players joined the team, including former player and Enyimba captain, Mfon Udoh, 2013 Super Eagles AFCON winner, Juwon Oshaniwa, and 2016 Federation Cup winner, Alberico Da Silva.

 The team lost 1–0 at home to El-Kanemi Warriors on the opening day of the league and followed up with a 1–1 draw at Kano Pillars on matchday three, being their second game of the season, after the matchday two tie against Gombe United was postponed.

 They drew 2–2 at home against Plateau United on matchday four and lost 2–0 to Nasarawa United at Lafia Township stadium in a matchday five fixture.

 Coach Everton side recorded their first win of the season on matchday six courtesy of a 3–0 home win over new comers, Go Round FC and went on an unbeaten run which culminated in a hard-fought 2–1 victory over Heartland FC of Owerri at the Okigwe Township stadium.

 Akwa United ended the first round in second place on the Group B log with 19 points from 11 matches, scoring 17 goals and conceding 10.

 2020–21: Nigerian Professional League Champions

-On August 1, 2021 Akwa United was crowned NPFL Champions for the first time in their existence after a dominating winning display of 5-2 against MFM FC at the Godswill Akpabio stadium, Uyo with a game to spare.
+On August 1, 2021, Akwa United was crowned NPFL Champions for the first time in their existence after a dominating winning display of 5–2 against MFM FC at the Godswill Akpabio stadium, Uyo with a game to spare.

 Akwa United also set a league record with their 18-match unbeaten run, surpassing Enyimba in 2005 and Kano Pillars 2019–20 13-match unbeaten sequence.

-As at the time of been crowned champions which occurred during the Match Week 37 they had a total win of 19, 14 draws and 4 losses in a feat unbecoming of a Nigerian football club.
+As at the time of being crowned champions, which occurred during the Match Week 37, they had a total win of 19, 14 draws and 4 losses in a feat unbecoming of a Nigerian football club.

-The later lost 2-1 away to Lobi Stars FC in the last Match Day of the season.
+The later lost 2–1 away to Lobi Stars FC in the last Match Day of the season.